jenninglim/recursion-schemes-in-DSL/Report/new_report.md

 meaning of the program is defined in terms of transition functions during program execution.

-It has been known for a long time the use of `gotos` in imperative programming obscures the structure of the program and reduces the programmers ability to reason with their code\[citation\].
-For the same reason `gotos` should be avoided, we should always use structured recursion whenever possible.
-This is because although explicit is more intuitive, structural recursion allows the programmer to reason with the their code like never before.
-In addition, there is a catalogue of useful theorems and laws which can used to improve each function that utilises structural recursion for free.
+It has been known for a long time that the use of `gotos` in imperative programming obscures the structure of the program and reduces the programmer's ability to reason with their code\[citation\].
+For the same reason, `gotos` should be avoided.
+We should always use structured recursion whenever possible.
+This is because although explicit is more intuitive, structural recursion allows the programmer to reason with their code like never before.
+In addition, there is a catalogue of useful theorems and laws which can be used to improve each function that utilises structural recursion for free.
 Moreover, as a byproduct of abstracting away the recursive patterns, it separates how the function is computed from its underlying purpose.
-This means for programmers, trained in the art of structuring recursion, can concentrate on what the computation is doing rather than how it is done.
+This means that programmers trained in the art of structuring recursion can concentrate on what the computation is doing, rather than how it is done.

 4 Hiding (explicit) recursion
 -----------------------------